precice/precice.github.io/pages/docs/adapters/adapter-code_aster.md

 You can find the tutorial files in the tutorial repository.
 The Solid directory contains, among others, the following files:

- * solid.astk: In a Code_Aster case, there is always an export file that links all the separate case files, specifying their functionality and their location.
+ * `solid.astk`: In a Code_Aster case, there is always an export file that links all the separate case files, specifying their functionality and their location.
 The export file also sets additional, system-dependent variables.
-The export file is to be generated from the solid.astk file, which can be done in ASTK as described below.
+The export file is to be generated from the `solid.astk` file, which can be done in ASTK as described below.

  * example.export: This is a template export file to run this tutorial.
-Apart from being a reference example for the solid.export file that is to be generated, it can be used to run this tutorial without using ASTK for generating solid.export.
+Apart from being a reference example for the `solid.export` file that is to be generated, it can be used to run this tutorial without using ASTK for generating `solid.export`.
 See Alternative: Skipping ASTK configuration below for more information.

- * solid.mmed: This is the file that contains the mesh of the solid domain for Code_Aster.
+ * `solid.mmed`: This is the file that contains the mesh of the solid domain for Code_Aster.
 It can be opened and adapted with Salome Meca.

 Code_Aster works with _command files_, which are the basis of every simulation case.
 The command files define the problem, the boundary conditions, the mesh that is used, and more parameters.
 When we couple Code_Aster with preCICE, we mainly use three command files:

- * adapter.comm: This is the main command file of a Code_Aster coupling.
+ * `adapter.comm`: This is the main command file of a Code_Aster coupling.
 Code_Aster starts at this command file, which wraps the solver call in a loop and triggers the coupling operations.
 Through the INCLUDE command, invoked at the beginning, the other command files are included.
 This file is part of the Code_Aster adapter.

- * def.comm: The test-case is defined in this command file.
+ * `def.comm`: The test-case is defined in this command file.
 It is in charge of setting the mesh, model, materials, initial and boundary conditions.
 This file is case specific and is found in the tutorial repository.

- * config.comm: This file is used to configure the coupling.
+ * `config.comm`: This file is used to configure the coupling.
 This file is part of the Code_Aster adapter

 Additionally, the following files are created when the coupling is run:

- * solid.mess: An output (message) file, which contains the Code_Aster log of a run.
+ * `solid.mess`: An output (message) file, which contains the Code_Aster log of a run.

- * solid.rmed: This file is the 'result mesh' file, and has the same format as the mesh file solid.mmed.
+ * `solid.rmed`: This file is the 'result mesh' file, and has the same format as the mesh file `solid.mmed`.
 It contains the result of the solid domain after a run, and can be opened with Salome Meca.
 In this tutorial, multiple rmed files will be generated and saved in the REPE_OUT folder.

- * solid.resu: This file is also a 'result mesh' file, but it saves the results in ASCII format.
+ * `solid.resu`: This file is also a 'result mesh' file, but it saves the results in ASCII format.
 It is not relevant for this tutorial.

 ## Configuring the adapter